usgs/best-practices/software/README.md

 While actively developing a project, it is recommended you follow an "[Integration Manager Workflow][5]".
-This workflow works especially well when collaboratively developing a project, however it also works when working as a solo developer on a project as well.
+This workflow works especially well when collaboratively developing a project, however, it works when working as a solo developer on a project as well.
 This workflow encourages [pull requests][6] be used for integration.
 Pull requests facilitate peer review as you actively develop software.